Pimentoso/mini4wdchrono/README.md

 Put the structure over the 3 holes on the track with the sensors.
 The mini4wd car passing over the phototransistors will trigger a lap.
 Put the 3 green leds on the front of the lap timer, one over each lane.

-Prototype lap timer made of wood and 3d printed joints:
+Prototype lap timer made of wood and 3d printed joints and LED strip:

 ![lap timer](https://raw.githubusercontent.com/Pimentoso/mini4wdchrono/master/images/semaforo2.jpg)

-Example lap timer made using cable ducts:
+Example lap timer made using cable ducts and laser diodes:

 ![lap timer](https://raw.githubusercontent.com/Pimentoso/mini4wdchrono/master/images/semaforo1.jpg)